Welcome

 Altitude colors

 The flying altitude of an Aircraft is indicated by its color.
-Ships are normaly blue or grey if moored.
+Ships are normally blue or grey if moored.

 Colormft